 The assets under Vanguard management are around $12.0 billion with a dividend yield of 1.1% and expenses of around 0.14%, or $14 on a $10,000 initial investment.
 Vanguard is one of the broadly diversified portfolios with low fees.

+Being one of the least expensive SRI funds, Vanguard FTSE Social Index Fund Admiral (VFTAX, $40.42) has and continues to gain popularity to date.
 In the second half of 2020, Vanguard gained nearly $3 billion in assets under management and amassed almost $720 million or so in 2021.